Are you struggling to find joy in life?

 Other Services Offered with Kyle Linnemann Counseling

 Depression treatment isn’t the only service I provide.
 In fact, I’m happy to provide a variety of services to help support your mental health.
-You may be looking for a therapist who specializes in bereavement/grief counseling, and anger management.
+You may be looking for a therapist who specializes in bereavement/grief counseling, therapy for relationship issues, and anger management.
 Or, you may be looking for someone to help with some general anxiety/stress.
 Regardless, counseling can be a great next step in your recovery journey.
-I am happy to offer further support with both in-person and online therapy in Kentucky and Ohio.
+I am happy to offer further support with Humana therapy coverage, and both in-person and online therapy in Kentucky and Ohio.
 Feel free to learn more via my blog, FAQ, and resources page.